clabe-wekesa/MLDockKit/README.md

 conda create -n MLDockKit
 conda activate MLDockKit
 ```

-MLDockKit requires [meeko](https://github.com/forlilab/Meeko) for ligand preparation.
-The current release of Meeko is compatible only with Python 3.11 or lower.
-Be advised that only development version from the [source](https://meeko.readthedocs.io/en/release-doc/installation.html#from-source) can be installed in MLDockKi environment.
+MLDockKit requires the installation of [Meeko](https://github.com/forlilab/Meeko) for ligand preparation.
+Please note that the current release of Meeko is only compatible with Python 3.11 or lower.
+If you're using a Python version higher than 3.11, you must install the [development version from the source](https://meeko.readthedocs.io/en/release-doc/installation.html#from-source) for compatibility within the MLDockKit environment.

+To install Meeko in the MLDockKit environment, follow these steps:

 Then, install pymol before installing other packages:
 ```bash